Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 What you need

 A Mac, Linux, or WSL2 terminal.
-An existing AI coding setup (Claude Code, Cursor, Copilot, whatever you're already using).
+An existing Claude Code setup (Fleet orchestrates Claude Code agents).
 Five minutes.

 That's the whole list.
 No Docker, no Node.js, no package manager, no cloud account.